geekhmer/geekhmer.github.io/source/_posts/2014-10-07-enginex-slash-nginx-installation-and-basic-usage.markdown

 </p>

 <p>
-  So far so good, next article I will show you about Reverse Proxy and Load Balancer.
-See you!
+  So far so good, next article I will show you how to work with Nginx. :)
 </p>